Zelensky seeks probe over leaked audio of Biden linking US aid to Ukraine prosecutor's ouster

 Ukrainian President Volodymyr Zelensky called for an investigation Wednesday of leaked recordings purportedly depicting then-Vice President Joe Biden telling Zelensky's predecessor Petro Poroshenko that his country would receive U.S. aid once top prosecutor Viktor Shokin was replaced.

 The presumptive Democratic presidential nominee already has acknowledged such an arrangement publicly.
 But the leaked audio revived criticism that Biden was engaged in a kind of quid-pro-quo, much like President Trump was accused -- during impeachment proceedings -- of linking U.S. aid to calls for Zelensky to probe Shokin's ouster.

-The audio indicates Poroshenko went along with Biden's plan but did not think Shokin was involved in wrongdoing.
+The new audio indicates Poroshenko went along with Biden's plan but did not think Shokin was involved in wrongdoing.

 BIDEN TEAM SEEKS TO BAN GIULIANI FROM TELEVISION AFTER HE DROPS UKRAINE AFFIDAVITS